Free · No Account · No Personal Info · Official 2026 DoD & VA Data

 G FundGovernment Securities

 Invests in short-term U.S. Treasury securities.
-Principal cannot decrease.
+Principal cannot decrease in nominal terms.
 Returns are currently ~4–5%.
-Good for near-retirement capital preservation.
+Best suited for near-retirement stability or short-term preservation — returns may not outpace inflation over long periods.

 F FundFixed Income Index